nathandyer/nathandyer.github.io/_posts/2022-08-30-nintendo-switch-oled.md

 I bought a new Nintendo Switch OLED over the weekend.

 For anyone that knows me very well, this probably seems like a strange, and perhaps ill-considered, decision.
-I've had a Nintendo Switch now for almost five years, but I haven't really played it in years.
+I've had a Nintendo Switch now for almost five years, but I haven't really played it for the last couple.
 Why would I go out and buy something so similar to what I already have, and don't even use?

 The truth is that, when I sat down and weighed my options, and thought about what I was hoping to achieve, the answer quickly became obvious.
 Here's a rough outline of that thought process.